 - Approximate age

-- Personality (in my opinion, personality is the MOST important characteristic)
+- Personality (in my opinion, this is the most important characteristic)

 - Body type (short, tall, lean, heavy)

 I see a tall, lean man.
-He’s about six feet tall with curly brown hair.
-He’s got a gorgeous smile and was always the “life of the party”!
+He’s about six feet tall with curly brown hair, and it seems he was always the “life of the party”!

-Evidence in a mediumship reading is super important.
-People want to know that you’re talking about their lean man with curly brown hair that was the life of the party – not just any Spirit that fits the bill.
+Evidence in a mediumship reading is important.
+People want to know that you’re talking about their loved one with curly brown hair that was the life of the party — not just any spirit that fits the bill.